Davidbp99/gmap/README.md

 SCP 008 map supported (that I'm aware of): https://steamcommunity.com/sharedfiles/filedetails/?id=2457474479 https://steamcommunity.com/sharedfiles/filedetails/?id=1107841272
 For SCP nerds: https://www.youtube.com/watch?v=gBoKlLW6eCw https://scpcb.fandom.com/wiki/SCP-008

+## How to get the ID for the buttons or pos

 To get the button id use: lua_run Entity(1):ChatPrint(Entity(1):GetEyeTrace().Entity:MapCreationID()) You can also use the weapon but is throwing an error atm.

+To get the pos to set up an box/area.
+Use: getpos